 Asiana USA is an experienced international shipping company that can help streamline your logistics and enhance your air shipping experience.
 Get in touch with us today for more information on our air freight forwarding services and how our air freight experts can help your business.

 How long does air freight take to arrive?

 Freight delivered by air typically takes between 4-16 days to arrive, depending on the destination.
 However, if the buyer orders express shipping, the goods can arrive in as little as 24 hours.

 How much freight can a cargo plane carry?

-Depending on the model of aircraft, a cargo plane can carry between 10-45 metric tons of bulk or palletized goods.
-The largest cargo planes in the world, such as the Antonov An-124, can carry 250 metric tons.
+A cargo plane can transport between 10-45 metric tons of bulk or palletized goods depending on the aircraft model.
+The world’s largest cargo planes, such as the Antonov An-124, can carry up to 250 metric tons.

 How much does it cost to ship goods via air freight?

-The cost of sending cargo by air is typically calculated using air freight volumetric weight, which estimates the weight based on the cubic measurements of the packaging.
+The cost of sending a cargo shipment by air is typically calculated using air freight volumetric weight, which estimates the weight based on the cubic measurements of the packaging.

 However, the freight company may also use chargeable weight calculations, which use the actual weight vs. the volumetric weight to find the higher value.
 Whichever weighs more is used to calculate the cost.

-Depending on whether you use an indirect air carrier (IAC), private fleets of planes, or other air freight carriers, the cost per kilogram ranges from $1.50 to $4.50.
+The cost per kilogram changes depending on whether you use an indirect air carrier (IAC), private fleets of planes, or other air freight carriers, typically ranging from $1.50 to $4.50.